Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Added job-listings-start and job-listings-end.php templates for customisation the wrapping elements.
 * Added filter type option for job categories.
 Can be set to require matching to any or all selected categories.
 * Added checkbox field type for forms.
 * Made backend application email field default to logged in user.